 There may be other creative decisions regarding focus.
 A rack focus moves the focal plane during a shot to direct the viewer’s attention between foreground and background.
 And sometimes a shot is simply out of focus because someone made an error.
 Unlike many of the lens artifacts I’ve mentioned, it is not usually possible to remove a focusing error—an image that’s blurry cannot be made sharp.
 It is pretty easy to turn a sharp image blurry, though, and it’s something you will do frequently to match your elements to the primary photography.

 One side effect of a defocused picture is that bright spots tend to bloom out and form the shape of the iris.
-The particular quality of the out of focus areas is called bokeh.
+The particular quality of the out of focus areas is called bokeh (this is a Japanese word, pronounced “boh-kay”, with equal stress on each syllable).
 Notice how the blooming bright areas in the background have a pentagonal shape.

 Fusion’s Blur tool can perform very minor blurs, but to get better results, you’ll need the Defocus tool instead.
 Even better results can be had if you have Fusion Studio so that you can use the Frischluft Lenscare plug-ins.

 No lens is perfect, and the less money is spent on the glass, the more artifacts it will create.
 One notable effect of using a low-quality lens is the blurring that occurs near the edges.
 The accompanying image is a crop from a 70mm film frame.
 The right side of the image is from the center of the frame.
 Notice how sharp the Contemporary Arts Center is in comparison to the buildings at the left edge of the frame.